aspose-tasks/Aspose-Task-Reference-Tutorials/content/english/net/outline-code-page-settings/outline-codes/_index.md

 ### Q: Does Aspose.Tasks require a license for commercial use?
 A: Yes, a valid license is required for commercial use of Aspose.Tasks.
 You can obtain a license from the Aspose website.
 ### Q: Can I try Aspose.Tasks before purchasing?
-A: Yes, you can download a free trial version of Aspose.Tasks from the official website to evaluate its features and capabilities.
+A: Yes, you can download a free trial version of Aspose.Tasks from the website to evaluate its features and capabilities.
 ### Q: Where can I get support for Aspose.Tasks?
-A: You can get support for Aspose.Tasks by visiting the official forum at [Aspose.Tasks Forum](https://forum.aspose.com/c/tasks/15).## Complete Source Code
+A: You can get support for Aspose.Tasks by visiting the forum at [Aspose.Tasks Forum](https://forum.aspose.com/c/tasks/15).## Complete Source Code